sajagguptaa/consultbae-project/README.md

 `db/consultbae.db` is a generated build artifact — deliberately not committed to git, since it's regenerated from the raw CSVs by `scripts/02_build_database.py`.
 That's a reasonable call for local development.
 It's a bad call for deployment, and I didn't catch it until after actually deploying: Streamlit Cloud clones the repo fresh, so it has the CSVs but not the pre-built database, and the app's original startup check just showed an error message telling the person to go run a script manually — which isn't something a live public demo can do for itself.

 What made this one different from the earlier bugs: I didn't catch it through testing at all.
 I'd verified the app booted cleanly (HTTP 200, no import errors) back when I first built it — but that check used a database that already existed locally, so it never exercised the missing-database code path in the first place.
 The gap only became visible once the app was actually deployed and hit fresh, by an actual visitor to the URL — not by me.
 I asked Claude to fix it, and rather than just patch the error message to be more helpful, changed the app to auto-build the database on first run if it's missing, using the same two scripts (`02_build_database.py`, `03_add_skill_category_column.py`) already documented as the manual setup steps — so a fresh deploy self-initializes instead of dead-ending.
 Verified the exact subprocess calls work correctly in isolation (55 people, correct schema) before trusting it, since a naive `curl` test against the running app turned out to be a false-positive check in its own right — hitting the app's URL with `curl` only fetches Streamlit's static HTML shell, not a real session, so it never actually exercises the Python script at all.
 Worth remembering for next time: a passing smoke test on a Streamlit app doesn't mean the app's Python logic ran.

+### 8. The n8n Cloud Workflow couldn't reach my local database (Tunnel Issue)
+When running the workflow on n8n's Cloud Free Tier, the HTTP node targeting `http://localhost:8787/api/people/untagged` failed immediately. n8n's cloud servers obviously cannot route to my local machine's `localhost`.
+I didn't want to deploy the Flask app to a live server just for a test run, so the fix was establishing a secure tunnel.
+I used Cloudflare Quick Tunnels (`cloudflared tunnel --url http://localhost:8787`) to generate a public HTTPS URL that securely bridged the n8n cloud requests directly to my local SQLite database.

+### 9. LLM Formatting caused every single candidate to be tagged as "other"
+After successfully wiring Gemini 3.5 Flash-Lite into the workflow, I checked the database and found that all 55 candidates had been tagged as `"other"`.
+There were two root causes: First, the API payload was evaluating `{{$json.skills}}` as undefined because the actual key coming from my Flask API was `skills_text`.
+Second, Gemini was returning conversational preamble (e.g., "Category: web dev") which my exact-match Code node rejected.
+I fixed this by anchoring the LLM with a strict few-shot prompt, passing the correct `skills_text` key, and writing a much more resilient Javascript parser in the Code node that falls back to keyword matching if the LLM output is malformed.

+### 10. Hitting the Gemini Free-Tier Rate Limit instantly
+The moment I fixed the parsing bug and ran the workflow, it crashed with a 429 Quota Exceeded error (`limit: 15 RPM`).
+The n8n HTTP node was attempting to fire all 55 classification requests to the Gemini API concurrently.
+The fix didn't require changing any code—I simply opened the HTTP node's settings, enabled **Batching** (Batch Size: 1, Interval: 6000ms), and turned on **Retry On Fail**.
+This paced the requests to 10 per minute, successfully processing all 55 rows slowly but reliably without ever tripping Google's rate limiter.